aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/etc/php/7.3/php-fpm.conf`

-To find the location of the php.ini file you can run the following command:
+To show the location of the php.ini file you can run the following command:

 `pear config-show | grep php.ini`

 ## Installing PHP extensions using PECL

-The PECL CLI installed by brew can be used to install further PHP extensions that we may require by running the command `pecl install <extension>`.
+The PECL CLI installed by brew can be used to install specific PHP extensions that we may require for our projects.

+We can install extensions by running the command `pecl install <extension>`.

 For instance we can install the xdebug extension by typing:

 `pecl install xdebug`

-and we can list the PECL installed PHP extensions by running:
+We can list the PECL installed PHP extensions by running:

-`pecl list` or `php -m`
+`php -m`

+> Note: The `pecl list` command can  also be used to list the installed extensions.
+However there is an issue with this command that I will detail later which means that the only reliable way to see if an installed extension is recognized by PHP is by run `php -m`.

 The directory where the PHP extensions are installed depends on the PHP version.
 Each installed php version will add a release date directory to the base extension directory under which the extensions will be added.